Ravens Wood School: Sport

 In May 2007, the Year 10 football squad won the English Schools' Football Association Under 15 Schools' Cup.
 In April 2012, the Under 18 Rugby Academy reached the Daily Mail Vase Final played at Twickenham.
 Ravens Wood lost narrowly against the Leys School.
 In April 2014 the Year 8 team won the English Schools Football Association Under 13 Schools Cup on penalties at Reading's Madejski Stadium.

 The RWS Football and Rugby academies are developed exclusively for students entering Sixth Form.
 As of 2015, there are around 30 students for the Rugby Academy and three teams for the Football Academy.
 The Football Academy is tied with Fulham FC which allows the students to closely participate with the club including use of their training facilities, coaches and pathways to semi-professional clubs.

-In July 2021, four boys completed the Ben Morgan Memorial Run in fancy dress - two in inflatable dinosaur suits, one as a minion and one as a banana.
+In June 2023, year 12 student Fraser Macaulay debuted for Scotland Rugby league u18s.This is alongside other rugby league achievements such as Kai Pearce-Paul debuting for England Rugby League in the World Cup.

 Drama

-The school has achieved success in the Rock Challenge dance/drama competition having won the Southern Premier league three years in a row which is the first time ever to happen in Rock Challenge (2008, 2009 and 2010) and also came second in the first ever Rock Challenge National Final (2009).
+The school has achieved success in the Rock Challenge dance/drama competition having won the Southern Premier league three consecutive years ((2008, 2009 and 2010)), a first occurrence for Rock Challenge and came in second in the first ever Rock Challenge National Final (2009).
 It is thought to be the first boys' school in the UK to take the contemporary dance drama title.

-Performing Arts Academy (RAPA)

-The Ravens Wood Academy of Performing Arts (RAPA) was established in September 2009 to house and extend the most elite performing students.
-Theses students receive professional training during senior years.
-They receive 4 additional training sessions as part of their sixth form studies.